DEVSENSE/phptools-docs/docs/vscode/Debug/index.md

 ### Local PHP Installation

-In case there is more PHP installations on the system, see [choosing PHP Version](../php-version) and select the right one.
+In case there are more PHP installations on the system, see [choosing PHP Version](../php-version) and select the right one.

 To verify your PHP and Xdebug are installed correctly: